 7. A book – requires no batteries, won’t get seized by security and can be used in take-off and landing.
 If you are stuck on the tarmac, you’ll want one.

 8. Content – that said, make sure your laptop and smartphone/MP3 player are loaded up with podcasts, audiobooks and movies you want to watch.
 You might not want any of the in-flight entertainment, and sometimes the whole system crashes.
 Plus this is good for layovers when you have time to kill but no energy to work.

 9. Hand luggage only – do whatever you can to only take hand luggage.
 If you are going for less than a week, use the hotel laundry service to reduce your luggage to carry-ons only.
 Not only will this save time, it’ll also mean you are not separated en-route.
 I’ve lost my suit on the way to a wedding, and even left my house keys in my checked baggage which has been promptly lost.
 Don’t do that btw.

 10. Gym kit – if you are traveling abroad take your gym kit so you can exercise on arrival.
 It’ll help reset your circadian rhythm and make sure you get a good night’s rest.
 Plus if you are a runner, it helps explore the city.
 I often ask someone to jog around with me – it’s a good way to get business done and enjoy yourself at the same time.
 If you really don’t have much room, pack your swim kit.

 As a bonus tip, I’d also say bring your patience and sense of humor.
 Traveling is stressful.
 For everyone – including the staff.
-Freaking out about delays, missed connections, bad food, lost luggage etc will not usually get you far.
+Freaking out about delays, missed connections, bad food, lost luggage etc will not usually get you far. check this out for more travel related information.
 The staff have seen it before, and it’s rarely their direct fault.
 Having tried the vinegar approach, I have found the smiling, understanding one to yield better results.